itsjatinnagar/Flutter-Apprentice/README.md

 ### Chapter - 3.Basic Widgets

 In this chapter I've learned about lots of flutter widgets which I don't know about earlier like: (_RotatedBox_, _Chip_, _Stack_, _Positioned_, _Wrap_).
 I get to know about how to define app-wide theme/styling and I also came across some best practises on code formatting and file structuring.
 Also I got my head around **Stack** and **Positioned** a lot.
 The most important thing I learned is how to see different components of the design as a collection of widgets nested and grouped together.

+### Chapter - 4.Understanding Widgets

+In this chapter I've learned about _three trees_ in Flutter - Widget, Element and RenderObject.
+I also learnt how to debug a Flutter App using _Flutter Inspector_ and _Dart DevTools_ and about the features they offer for debugging.
+I also converted AuthorCard widget which is a part of Chapter - 3 into a **Stateful Widget** so that user can interact with the favorite button.

+**Key Points**

+- Widget Tree - It consists of all the UI components and most of the times developer use them only.
+- Element Tree - It acts as a Middleman between Widget and RenderObject and for every widget in flutter there is a corresponding element in flutter app.
+- RenderObject - It is responsible for drawing the app on the mobile screen.